hazinofan/AI-transcribtor-/dev-tracking/week5.md

     - **Accessibility**: Full keyboard navigation, screen reader support, and focus management
     - **Mobile Optimization**: Responsive design that works seamlessly on all screen sizes
     - **Animation & Feedback**: Smooth fade-in animations, hover effects, and visual feedback for all interactions
+    - **Unidirectional Language Sync**: Implemented smart language synchronization where header language changes automatically update the homepage transcription language selector, while homepage selector changes only affect transcription language (not website language).
+This provides intuitive UX where the transcription language defaults to match browsing language but can be independently customized when needed.
 - **Technical Architecture:**
     - Consistent component architecture with proper TypeScript interfaces and error handling
     - Reusable language data structure with flag paths and labels for maintainability